-The Key of Group and Trait Correspondence is used to interpret the data related to recruitment in the analysis.
+The green "Key of Group and Trait Correspondence" (at the bottom) is used to interpret the data related to recruitment in the analysis.
 It lists all of the various groups that were analyzed, and relates them to the trait they have in common.
-In this example, Group 1 corresponds to Race #1.
+In this example, Group 0 corresponds to Race #1.
 Looking at the Race variable, we see that the races are listed in parentheses by their initials, WBO (W - White, B - Black, O - Other).
-So Group 1 corresponds to the first race in the list, namely "White."
-Group 2 corresponds to "Black" in the same manner, and Group 3 corresponds to "Other."
+So Group 0 corresponds to the first race in the list, "White."
+Group 1 corresponds to "Black," and Group 2 to Other.